 By the time I drop my children off at school my mind has cleared.
 For a little while I manage to keep fear, sadness and anger looming in the background.
 I feel peace and contentment as I pull the car into my driveway.

 Eight years ago I chose joy over money for the first time in my entire life.
-After the birth of my first child I quit my six figure job to become a stay-at-home parent.
+After the birth of my first child I quit my high paying job to become a stay-at-home parent.
 Thank goodness I spent that time outside of a cubicle.

 But I’ll be honest.
 I’m greedy.
 I want more.
 As I contemplate my future health one question comes to mind, “How can I get even more time with those I love?”